meom-configurations/eORCA12.L75-GJM2020/DOC_eORCA12.L75/eORCA12.L75-GJM2020/README.md

 ```
 ### 3.7 Internal Wave Mixing (Casimir de Lavergne parameterization).
 #### 3.7.1 Making of IWM files
-This parameterization requires a set of file providing information about the available energy and the length scale.
+  * This parameterization requires a set of file providing information about the available energy and the length scale.
 Casimir
 provided a set of files for different model resolution and the original one on a regular 1/4 degree grid.
 Romain Bourdallé Badie from MOI, used interpolation on the fly for those fields, without problems.
 I would have followed this advice, but the actual
 code in NEMO needs modification for the use of `fldread` procedure.
 For the sake of simplicity (due to the lack of time), I will use SOSIE
-and produce the files on the `eORCA12.L75` grid, and use the original code (with hard coded file names ...).
+and produce the files on the `eORCA12.L75` grid.
+  * module zdfiwm was modified in order to specify the names of files and variables in the namelist instead of having them hard coded (see 2.3.6)

 #### 3.7.2 Related namelist block